 You must not already hold an equivalent or higher qualification than the one you will be studying at QMUL

-- You will need to submit a completed Article 26 Application form with all relevant documentation (this is listed on the application form) by the deadline of 29 June 2018.
+- You will need to submit a completed Article 26 Application form with all relevant documentation (this is listed on the application form) by the deadline stated on the form.